 Recently I have been doing as per the prevalent self-help recommendations: revisiting memories.
-I do a lot of organizing of my old pictures, turning them into systematic, dates-based archives, and that effectively took me back to many happy times.
+I do a lot of organising of my old pictures, turning them into systematic, dates-based archives, and that effectively took me back to many happy times.
 So, this is good advice that I would propagate to anyone.
 Archive the good, and then trash the bad.
 Life goes on.
 And what we need is a happy mind.

 Just as I was thinking about my next to-do list, the news came in that “Kaeng Krachan Forest Complex” has just been made the latest addition as another UNESCO Natural World Heritage Site.
 This is huge news.
 Wonderful news for humankind, but much greater news to the wilderness and animals.
 Think about it, the 2.5 million rais of the mixed forests, all for 4,089 square kilometres, homes to all kinds of animals and trees, will be protected, at least in the name, from further developments and encroachments.
-A kind of world-level warrant of natural protection, not to mention the prestige of the status from a world organization such as UNESCO.
+A kind of world-level warrant of natural protection, not to mention the prestige of the status from a world organisation such as UNESCO.

 Above: A morning scene – the much-coveted sea of mist – on top of Khao Phanoen Thung in Kaeng Krachan National Park.